-Narcolepsy is a chronic neurological disorder that results from the brain’s inability to regulate sleep cycles.
-It is a rare medical condition estimated to occur in 1 out of every 2,000 individuals (x).
-Narcolepsy can cause serious disruptions to a person’s daily activities.
+Narcolepsy is a chronic neurological disorder that results from the body’s inability to regulate sleep cycles.
+It is a rare medical condition estimated to occur in 1 out of 2,000 individuals. (x) Narcolepsy can cause severe disruptions to a person’s daily activities.
 Most individuals with this condition have trouble falling asleep at night and experience daytime sleepiness.
-Many people experience uneven and interrupted sleep as well as uncontrollable, intermittent episodes of falling asleep throughout the day (x).
+Many people experience uneven and interrupted sleep and uncontrollable, intermittent episodes of falling asleep throughout the day. (x)

 Types of Narcolepsy

 This type shows excessive daytime sleepiness, combined with either low levels of hypocretin (help regulate sleep patterns), characteristics of cataplexy or both.
 Cataplexy causes a sudden loss of muscle tone while you’re awake, such as slurred speech or even paralysis.

 This type does not include cataplexy.
 Patients feel excessively tired during the day but do not have muscle weakness or paralysis.
 The symptoms are less severe, and hypocretin levels are not as irregular.

 People can also develop secondary narcolepsy after an injury to the brain. (x)